 Also of interest is that Decatur has more people living here who work in computers and math than 95% of the places in the US.

-The per capita income in Decatur in 2010 was $43,032, which is wealthy relative to Georgia and the nation.
-This equates to an annual income of $172,128 for a family of four.
-However, Decatur contains both very wealthy and poor people as well.
+The per capita income in Decatur in 2018 was $63,021, which is wealthy relative to Georgia and the nation.
+This equates to an annual income of $252,084 for a family of four.

-Decatur is a very ethnically-diverse city.
+Decatur is an extremely ethnically-diverse city.
 The people who call Decatur home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Decatur residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Decatur include German, Irish, Scottish, and European.
+Important ancestries of people in Decatur include German, English, Irish, European, and Scottish.

 The most common language spoken in Decatur is English.
 Other important languages spoken here include Spanish and African languages.